-We are excited to share details of our Keynote Speakers for the 2022 conference.
+We are excited to announce our Keynote Speakers for STARS 2023.

 Shooting for the STARS: A status update on the student success project

 Professor Sally Kift

 This presentation will provide a ‘State of the STARS’ address in this pivotal Universities Accord year and reflect on current challenges, tensions and opportunities under the STARS themes – Students, Transitions, Achievement, Retention and Success.
 After canvassing the contemporary context, it asks: in a massified higher education sector are our current conceptualisations of these themes fit-for-modern-purpose?
 Do they substantively progress inclusion and belonging in ways that meet the diverse needs of students and staff, while safeguarding their mental health and wellbeing?
 As we reach to align our STARS for universal engagement in beneficial lifelong learning, how do we smooth progression and pathways for diverse cohorts as they make multiple transitions into, across, out of and between education sectors and life stages?